 I was raised in Pingaring.
 My Dad and Mum are contractors in town who cart grain, spread fertiliser and spray for the farmers.

-The majority of my childhood weekends were spent on my Uncle and Aunty’s farm ‘Gumlea’ with my two cousins Tammy and Sandy, and my younger brother Chad.
+The majority of my childhood weekends were spent on my Uncle and Aunty’s farm ‘Gumlea’.

 We attended the Pingaring Primary School which closed its doors a few years later because of small numbers.
 I went off to Narrogin High School where I boarded at the Narrogin Residential College.
 I left school after year eleven, itching to start work and begin my life.

 I was a third generation speedway driver, racing cars from the age of 16 right up until I was pregnant with my first child.

 After doing odd jobs, rouseabouting, tractor driving and working on the CBH bins, where I met my husband-to-be, I went to Alexander College for a secretarial course.
 (Luckily they taught me how to type really fast, which comes in handy when typing up long stories)

 I got a job at the Shire of Lake Grace as a secretary for three years and then changed to a Teachers Assistant before getting married and having two kids.

 It was while running the local shop in Pingaring in 2006, in a partnership with my Mum, that I began writing down a story that was roaming around in my head.
 Lo and behold, this was the start of my writing career.
 The Family Farm is my first book.